‘Little People, Big World’: Audrey Roloff Shares How She Fell In Love With Jeremy

 Old photo alert!
 Even though we had to run and push start this bus many times, I do miss Blue Moon… It was our means of transportation when we were falling in love.
 I didn’t fall in love with Jeremy by spending time with him on Sunday and thinking about him on occasion throughout the week… Rather, I fell in love with Jeremy by spending time with him and getting know who he was, is, and wanted to become.
 The more time I spent with Jeremy the better I knew him, and the more I grew to love him.
 Falling more in love with God is no different.
 We do it by spending time with Him, and reading His word in order to know who He was, is and will be!
 And the more we love Him, the more we will be capable of loving others.
 As Christians, our entire life should emulate the love of Christ.
 Jesus tells us, in the Gospel of John, that everyone will be able to distinguish whether or not we are His disciples by how we “love one another.”
 No matter how dark and broken this world or your life may seem right now, there is ALWAYS MORE reason to love.
 Let love be the reason for everything you do, think, say, and are.
 We are ALWAYS capable of loving God and others MORE and MORE.
 ALWAYS MORE.
 1 John 3:18 “Little children, let us not love in word or talk but in deed and in truth.” #alwaysmore #alwaysmorelove #loveisaverb @beating50

-“I didn’t fall in love with Jeremy by spending time with on Sunday and thinking about him on occasion throughout the week,” Audrey said.
+“I didn’t fall in love with Jeremy by spending time with him on Sunday and thinking about him on occasion throughout the week,” Audrey said.
 “Rather, I fell in love with Jeremy by spending time with him and getting to know who he was, is, and wanted to become.”

 “The more time I spent with Jeremy the better I knew him, and the more I grew to love him.”